-Students with a major in agricultural business management (ABM) must complete the senior capstone requirement.
-For our majors, the capstone is a specific class which offers students the opportunity to work in a group with other students in their area of interest to produce a final project and present it to their fellow students and Agricultural & Applied Economics faculty.
+Students in the Agricultural Business Management (ABM) degree program must complete the senior capstone requirement.
+For our majors, the capstone is a specific class which offers students the opportunity to work in a group with other students in their area of interest to produce a final project and present it to their fellow students and Agricultural and Applied Economics faculty.
 Students will have the opportunity to demonstrate how the concepts they have learned in their ABM classes are applied to real-world situations.

 Renk Scholarship Program

-Agricultural business managemnt majors are eligible to apply for the Renk Scholarship Program, which can provide increasing scholarships for up to three years.
+Agricultural Business Management majors are eligible to apply for the Renk Scholarship Program, which can provide scholarships for up to three years.
 The Renk Scholarship Program is part of the Renk Agribusiness Institute and emphasizes leadership in contemporary agricultural issues and activities linked to agribusiness.

-Students with a major in agricultural business management may choose to study abroad.
+Students in the Agricultural Business Management degree program may choose to study abroad.
 Study abroad programs offer students the opportunity to gain an international perspective and can prepare students to participate in today's global economy.
 International Academic Programs (IAP) serves as the primary study abroad office on campus, offering over 200 programs in over 60 countries around the world.
 IAP program offerings, available to all majors, range from short-term, faculty-led opportunities to intensive language study, internships, a semester or a year at a university overseas, service-learning, and programs with special themes.
 There are also international programs offered through the College of Agricultural and Life Sciences (CALS).
 Study abroad programs in CALS cover a variety of content areas such as sustainable development, food systems, agriculture, health and wellness, and community and economic development.

-The Department of Agricultural and Applied Economics offers a number of scholarships to students declared in both of our majors, agricultural & applied economics and agricultural business management.
-Students in either of our majors or who have declared the certificate in business management for agricultural and life sciences are also eligible to apply for the Renk Scholarship Program, which can provide increasing scholarships for up to three years.
+The Department of Agricultural and Applied Economics offers a number of scholarships to our majors.
+All students in the Agricultural Business Management degree program are encouraged to apply each year for department and CALS scholarships through the Wisconsin Scholarship Hub (WiSH).
+Students in the Agricultural Business Management degree program are also eligible to apply for the Renk Scholarship Program, which can provide scholarships for up to three years.
 The Renk Scholarship Program is part of the Renk Agribusiness Institute and emphasizes leadership in contemporary agricultural issues and activities linked to agribusiness.